SharedSmally/doc/app/java/test/spring-cucumber.md

     public static TestRule rule = new Xxx();
 }
 ```
+- CucumberSpringTest:
-- CucumberSpringTest: annotate a configuration class on glue path with @CucumberContextConfiguration and with one of the following annotations: @ContextConfiguration, @ContextHierarchy or @BootstrapWith. see [](https://github.com/cucumber/cucumber-jvm/tree/main/spring)
+Annotate a configuration class on glue path with @CucumberContextConfiguration and with one of the following annotations: @ContextConfiguration, @ContextHierarchy or @BootstrapWith. see [](https://github.com/cucumber/cucumber-jvm/tree/main/spring)
 ```
 import io.cucumber.spring.CucumberContextConfiguration;
 import org.springframework.boot.test.context.SpringBootTest;